From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Summary

 These results provide a mechanistic explanation for experimental observations of laser-induced crystallization of high-pressure SiO$_{2}$ polymorphs at interfaces and in confined geometries by reproducing the same spatial selectivity and phase outcome.
-In particular, the formation of stishovite observed experimentally in laser-irradiated silica multilayers and near voided regions is consistent with the pore-mediated energy localization and pressure confinement identified here.
-More broadly, this work demonstrates that nanoscale porosity can be exploited as an effective control parameter for directing ultrafast solid-state transformations.
-The framework developed here is directly applicable to other transparent dielectrics and nanoporous materials and provides a predictive basis for engineering laser-driven synthesis of dense and metastable crystalline phases under far-from-equilibrium conditions.
-Future extensions of this framework could integrate electron dynamics and transient structural disorder to model laser-induced phase transitions in other wide-bandgap systems such as Al$_2$O$_3$, TiO$_2$ and HfO$_2$, supporting the predictive design of laser-driven synthesis pathways across diverse dielectric materials.
+In particular, the formation of stishovite observed experimentally in laser-irradiated silica multilayers and near voided regions is consistent with the pore-mediated energy localization and pressure confinement observed in simulations.
+This work thus demonstrates that nanoscale porosity can be exploited as an effective control parameter for directing ultrafast solid-state transformations.
+The framework developed here is applicable to other transparent dielectrics and nanoporous materials and provides a predictive basis for engineering laser-driven synthesis of dense and metastable crystalline phases under far-from-equilibrium conditions.
+Future extensions of this framework could model laser-induced phase transitions in other wide-bandgap systems such as Al$_2$O$_3$, ZrO$_2$ and HfO$_2$, and establish a general computational tool for predicting and controlling laser-driven structural transformations in dielectric materials.